Jacksepticeye: Philanthropy

-In January 2019, McLoughlin hosted a livestream which raised over $100,000 for the Make-A-Wish Foundation.
-In March 2019, McLoughlin headlined a Charity: Water livestream, raising over $100,000.
-In May 2019, McLoughlin hosted a fundraising stream for Red Nose Day 2019 raising over $110,000 in nine hours.
-In September 2019, McLoughlin hosted a charity livestream alongside actor Emilia Clarke, raising $260,000 for her charity SameYou which is devoted to brain injury recovery.
-In December 2019, McLoughlin raised over $300,000 for Child's Play for his annual Thankmas charity stream.
+In 2019, McLoughlin raised hundreds of thousands of dollars for multiple charities, including the Make-A-Wish Foundation, Charity: Water, Red Nose Day 2019, and Emilia Clarke's charity SameYou, which is devoted to brain injury recovery.
+His December 2019 Thankmas charity stream raised $300,000 for Child's Play.
+He raised millions of dollars across 2020, raising money for bushfires in Australia, COVID-19 relief funds, MrBeast's Team Trees fundraising campaign, and Black Lives Matter organisations such as The Bail Project, NAACP Empowerment Programs, Color of Change, and the Advancement Project.

-In January 2020, McLoughlin hosted a livestream which raised over $200,000 in four hours for the bushfires in Australia.
-In April 2020, McLoughlin hosted a livestream which raised over $650,000 in 12 hours for COVID-19 relief funds.
-Including subsequent livestreams in collaboration with McLoughlin, the #HopeFromHome campaign raised over $1.7 million.
-In June 2020, McLoughlin raised over $600,000 for the Black Lives Matter organisations The Bail Project, NAACP Empowerment Programs, Color of Change, and the Advancement Project.
-In October 2020, McLoughlin participated in the YouTuber MrBeast's Team Trees fundraising campaign, raising over $150,000 for the Arbor Day Foundation to plant trees in combat of climate change.
 In December 2020, for his annual Thankmas stream, McLoughlin raised over $1.4 million in 10 hours for the Red Nose Day campaign.
 Including subsequent livestreams in collaboration with McLoughlin, the campaign raised over $4.6 million.

 In December 2021, McLoughlin teamed up with fundraising platform Tiltify for his annual Thankmas stream in aid of the charity New Story which combats homelessness via methods such as 3D printing houses.
 As part of the campaign, Tiltify provided tools for influencers on platforms such as YouTube, Twitch, Facebook, and TikTok to contribute to the event by hosting additional Thankmas charity streams.
 The campaign raised $7.6 million overall.

-In November 2022, McLoughlin announced he would once again be working with Tiltify to raise money for World Central Kitchen for his annual Thankmas stream, with a goal of raising $10 million overall.
-The goal of $10 million was successfully reached during the final hour of the stream.
+In November 2022, McLoughlin announced he would once again be working with Tiltify to raise money for World Central Kitchen for his annual Thankmas stream, with a goal of $10 million successfully raised during the event.
 McLoughlin's 2023 Thankmas stream also raised money for World Central Kitchen and was presented live from the Orpheum Theater in Los Angeles.
 It raised $6 million, bringing the total money raised as part of McLoughlin's Thankmas charity streams to over $25 million.
 His 2024 Thankmas stream was broadcast live again from the Orpheum Theater in support of Crisis Text Line.